-Although there are plenty of “Doom and Gloom” commentators driving the fear of Armageddon and lost wealth, the Australian economy is continuing to grow, and is expected to remain on that path.
-We may be experiencing slower growth than previous years, but not every year can be exceptional growth.
-If it were, we would have high Inflation to deal with, and unless Interest Rates were lifted, we would experience an explosion in cost of living, resulting in a similar environment to Argentina or Zimbabwe (as extreme examples).
+Although there are plenty of “Doom and Gloom” commentators driving the fear of Armageddon and lost wealth, the Australian economy is continuing to grow and is expected to remain on that path.
+We may be experiencing slower growth than in previous years.
+But, not every year can be exceptional growth.
+If it were, we would have high Inflation to deal with, and unless Interest Rates were lifted.
+We would experience an explosion in the cost of living.
+Resulting in a similar environment to Argentina or Zimbabwe (as extreme examples).

 No, the Australian economy has maintained a fairly steady annual GDP (Growth Domestic Product) growth rate over the last 20 years.
 As noted in the Australian Trade Commission “Why Australia” Benchmark Report dated June 2014, our economy is in its 23rd consecutive year of annual economic growth.
 It also suggests our average real GDP growth from 2013 to 2019 is expected to exceed all other major advanced economies.

 We were provided with a little bit of a scare recently when the Unemployment rate touched 6.4% in July.
 The World Economic Outlook Report, published by the International Monetary Fund (IMF).
 Reported in April that 2014 GDP growth should be at 3.3%, meeting the long-term average.
 This is improving from the lows of 2.3% set in late 2013.

 Over the last week, we have seen the Australian dollar sliding from around $0.92 to $0.90.
 And now potentially in a short-term cycle of retracement.
 This helps boost value in exports, assisting the economy.